gosub-com/Zurfur/README.md

 Unimplemented functions and properties are explicitly marked with `youdo`.
 Functions and properties must either have an implementation or specify `youdo`, `default`, or `extern`.

+NOTE: The implemntations will use fat pointers.

+**TBD:** Describe syntax for creating externally defined traits, like in Rust.
+For example `implement TRAIT for TYPE`

 #### Structural Typing